ff6347/doing-papercraft/docs/Laser.md

 ### Laser On

 - Open the upper window for the ventilation.
 - Switch on the master switch on the backside.
+- Switch on the ventilation.
 - Check if there is no material within the cutting area.
 - Check if there is enough room between the distance pushbutton, the laser head and the table.
 - Put the keys into the according holes.
 - Is the security switch up?

 !!!warning
     The laser does a reference run into the upper right corner.
 If there is any material in the way you could damage the laser head.
+When switching on keep one hand over the emergency switch to shut down everything.
+Just to be safe.

+- Turn the lower key to turn on the laser.

 ### Setup the Focus